JoeOsborne77/JoeOsborne77/README.md

 One particular example of this is when ...
 In this situation I ... which led me to... resulting in...

-### ACHIEVEMENTS AND CHARITABLE WORK
+### VOLUNTEERING AND CHARITABLE WORK
+ I am a firm believer in giving back and have been able to utilise my professional experience and compassionate nature to help others along the way.
+I am hoping to continue with this work and make a difference where I can in the tech industry

+- I was a mentor for the [Creative Mentor Network](https://www.creativementornetwork.org/), a charity which helps young people from low socio-economic backgrounds who are under-represented in the creativ industries.
+Over the course of a year I helped and encouraged my mentee advance in her career through weekly meetings over the course of a year.
+We mainly focused on expanding her network and increasing her soft skills.
+I also helped her with interview prep for a job which she secured.
+- The video streaming giant [Vevo](https://www.hq.vevo.com/) invited me to do a panel for [Raw Material](https://rawmusicmedia.co.uk/), a charity they had partnered with who are focused on helping young people from diverse backgrounds get into the creative industries
 - Over the last 8 years I have volunteered for [Glassdoor (Homeless Shelter)](https://www.glassdoor.org.uk/?gclid=Cj0KCQiA4OybBhCzARIsAIcfn9mpqRVlydy2cRcGc11Azao1-tVxd_RTy4cvGH6uAcEoBS3orQ1LFR0aAoUVEALw_wcB) on a bi-weekly basis
 - In 2020, together with my colleagues [I helped to raise over £2k](https://www.justgiving.com/fundraising/roadtoyemencycle) (432% over our target) for the charity [Road To Freedom](https://www.instagram.com/roadtofreedom1/?hl=en), a charity focused on helping refugees

+### PROFESSIONAL ACHIEVEMENTS
 - Through my marketing campaigns at Sony I helped secure certified platinum releases by; Ivor Novello nominated Russ Millions, Skepta, Jorja Smith and JP Saxe
 - One of my last campaigns saw an increase in social media subscribers by 200%

+## WORK EXPERIENCE

+**The Orchard, Sony Music** (May 2014 to August 2022)
+_Senior Strategy and Marketing Manager_

+During my time at leading music, tech company [The Orchard](https://www.theorchard.com/) I was a top performer, beginning as a Client Manager and for the last 5 years as a Marketing Manager.
+It was not uncommon for me to go above and beyond to understand my clients needs.
+In one instance I had three different clients all with different important events on in the evening.
+They all really wanted me to go so I ended up going to all three across one evening.
+As a client manager I was able to make use of my empathetic nature to communicate effectively with a wide range of people working in a wide range of genres and cultures.

 - Handled large sets of data & multiple metadata ingestions
 - Undertook in depth data analysis on a day to day basis
 - Worked closely with CRM teams to strategise campaigns & content rollout

-## WORK EXPERIENCE

-**The Orchard, Sony Music** (May 2014 to August 2022)
-_Senior Strategy and Marketing Manager_

 - Ran marketing campaigns and managed six figure budgets
 - Led PR's, Video Directors, Graphic Designers, Photographers, Radio Pluggers, Digital Account Managers and Digital Marketing Teams
 - Created content for, ran and grew artist social media channels